evolvingstuff/vdw2/content/posts/death-after-pre-hypertension-4x-more-likely-if-very-low-vitamin-d.md

 ---

-#### VitaminDWiki – <a href="/posts/smoking-reduces-vitamin-d-many-studiessmoking-reduces-vitamin-d-77-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies|Smoking reduces Vitamin D - 77+ studies">Smoking reduces vitamin D - many studies|Smoking reduces Vitamin D - 77+ studies</a>
+#### VitaminDWiki – <a href="/posts/smoking-reduces-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies">Smoking reduces Vitamin D - 77+ studies</a>

  **If you must smoke, you must also take Vitamin D - even just once a month**